Pirates Spring Training

 Ballpark Area Info

 The area surrounding McKechnie Field is a mix of light industrial, public utility and civic buildings, plus some residences.
-A string of auto body shops are across the street from the ballpark, the Bradenton Kiwanis Complex behind left field, and a Public Works building behind that.
-A slew of small homes and a rundown apartment complex make up the residential portion.
-Aside from the venerable Popi's Place, a restaurant open only for breakfast and lunch, the only reason to be in this part of town is the ballgame.
+A string of auto body shops are across the street from the ballpark and the S. Earl Crawley Public Works building is behind the small left field-based parking lot.
+A slew of small homes and apartments make up the residential portion.
+Long noted for being aside the venerable Popi's Place, a restaurant open only for breakfast and lunch until it closed in February 2014, the ballpark and the ballgame are the main reason to be in this part of town, which is in the process of being redeveloped into an arts and entertainment district.
 About a mile north of the ballpark is the mile-wide Manatee River.
 Downtown Bradenton resides along the river's southern bank while the city of Palmetto is reached by driving across the river on the Green (Ninth Street West) Bridge.

 Travelers' notes The closest Interstate, I-75, is more than 10 miles away.

 Although no public tours are available, the Tropicana factory is nearby.
-Bradenton has been the home of Tropicana Orange Juice since 1949 and the company's juice plant, which is North America's largest and where all of Tropicana's production is done, is about 1½ miles from McKechnie Field.
+Bradenton has been the home of Tropicana Orange Juice since 1949 and the company's juice plant, which is North America's largest and where all of Tropicana's production is done, is about 1½ miles from LECOM Park.

 | Become a featured advertiser